micro-toolkit/logger-facade-console-plugin-nodejs/README.md

 console.log("Plugins: ", Logger.plugins());

 var log = Logger.getLogger("Name");
-log.trace("Message to log %s and should be hide", 'with args');
+log.trace("Message to log %s and should be hidden due to log level", 'with args');
 log.debug("Message to log %s", 'with args');
 log.info("Message to log %s", 'with args');
 log.warn("Message to log %s", 'with args');